8.6 C

 What advice do you have for aspiring shamans?

 Learn and listen from your elders.
-The greatest gift that we have is our grandparents and if you are lucky to have your grandparents, ask them questions.
-They may not know everything but they will find a way to answer your questions.
+The greatest gift we have is our grandparents, and if you are lucky enough to have them, ask them questions.
+They may not know everything, but they will find a way to answer your questions.
 Learn from your grandparents.
 Keep your mouth shut and listen before you speak.
-Always stay in the integrity of who you are and what you want to offer.
+Always stay true to who you are and what you want to offer.
 Ego has NO PLACE in our tradition.
 Unfortunately, there is way too much of that around.

 Know that your ancestors will be your teachers.
 Anyone who put their heart and soul in learning has a line to follow.
 Follow your bloodline.
 I have been fortunate to meet some great Shamans from around the world and the one thing we hold in common is the Ancestors.
 I always tell an aspiring person that they must know their ancestors even if they have to do a DNA test.